jhollingworth/swiftshader-transparent-image/README.md

 ## Steps to reproduce

+On Linux run `chrome --no-gpu`

-On Linux, run `make` and then open `chrome --no-gpu http://localhost:9000`
+And then either go to `https://jhollingworth.github.io/swiftshader-transparent-image/index.html` OR run `make` and then go to `http://localhost:8000`

 ## Current behaviour